 |---|---|---|

-| Acrylic | 50 mm ≤6 mm 63.5 mm >6 mm |
+| Acrylic | 50 mm (1–6 mm) 63.5 mm (6–12 mm+) |

-| Wood | 63.5 mm | Better thick cutting |
+| Wood | 63.5 mm | More stable penetration on thicker wood; better tolerance to surface variation |

-| MDF | 63.5 mm | More stable penetration |
+| MDF | 63.5 mm | Improved cutting stability through thickness; often reduces edge inconsistency |

-| Leather | 50 mm | Clean surface engraving |
+| Leather | 50 mm | Cleaner surface engraving and finer detail (watch heat on thin leather) |

-| Two-color plate | 50 mm | Crisp engraving |
+| Two-color plate | 50 mm | Crisp engraving and clean small text |

-| Rubber (stamps) | 63.5 mm | Deeper relief |
+| Rubber (stamps) | 63.5 mm | Deeper relief engraving; better depth consistency in thick rubber |

-| Fabric | 50 mm | Fine detail |
+| Fabric | 50 mm | Finer detail and cleaner light engraving (use proper air/exhaust) |

 Which Is Better for Engraving?